 A campaign is prohibited from knowingly accepting any contributions from prohibited sources.
-The treasurer of a political committee is responsible for examining all contributions to make sure they are not illegal (i.e., prohibited or excessive).
+The treasurer of a political committee is responsible for examining all contributions to make sure they are not illegal (that is, prohibited or excessive).

 When campaigns accept contributions from groups that are not political committees registered with the FEC (such as state PACs, unregistered local party committees or nonfederal campaigns), they must make sure that the funds are permissible under the Federal Election Campaign Act (the Act).
 This is important because campaign laws in some states permit nonfederal political groups to accept funds that would violate the limits and prohibitions of the Act.
 To avoid a possible violation of the Act, a campaign must be certain that an unregistered group making a contribution:

-- Can demonstrate through a reasonable accounting method that it has sufficient federally acceptable funds to cover the amount of the contribution or expenditure at the time it is made; or
+- Can demonstrate through a reasonable accounting method that it has sufficient federally permissible funds to cover the amount of the contribution or expenditure at the time it is made; or

 - Has established a separate account containing only funds permissible under the Act.

-When itemizing such a contribution in its report, a campaign should note that the contribution contains only federally permissible funds.
+When itemizing a contribution from an unregistered organizations in its report, a campaign should note that the contribution contains only federally permissible funds.
 Contributions from such unregistered organizations are subject to contribution limits for individuals and other persons.
 These organizations should be aware, however, that making contributions to federal campaigns and political committees may trigger their own registration as a federal political committee.
 State political action committees sponsored by corporations, labor organizations or trade associations, in particular, must register as federal separate segregated funds within 10 days of the decision to make a contribution to a federal candidate.
 Additional requirements regarding their solicitations also apply.
 Contributions by other types of unregistered organizations (for example, local party organizations or committees not sponsored by an incorporated entity or labor organization) count against a $1,000 per year aggregate registration threshold.

 How to handle a questionable contribution